Yzstr/EVM-DASM/readme.md

 Convert EVM Bytecode to Opcode refer to the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf).

 # Usage
 The input opcode must include the deployment opcode rather than just contract opcode.
-A valid input may follow the pattern as follows.
+A valid input may has the pattern as follows.

 ```
 +-------------------+-------------------------------------------------------------------+